Skip to Main Content

 • make sure the information comes from a legitimate and vetted source (with a verifiable citation from an academic/evidence-based source)

-• dig down into the cited source(s) of the AI output
+• dig down into the cited source(s) of the AI output rather than blindly trusting the AI summary

 Some Precautions When Using AI

-• Beware of hallucinations - AI tools can make up credible-sounding citations to sources that do not exist
+• Beware of hallucinations - AI tools can make up credible-sounding citations to sources that do not exist.

-• Free AI tools can and will use your inputs and your personal data for training purposes
+• Free AI tools can and will use your inputs and your personal data for training purposes.

-• Most AI tools are NOT PHI, HIPAA or FERPA compliant, meaning you should never enter patient data into the tool
+• Most AI tools are NOT PHI, HIPAA or FERPA compliant, meaning you should never enter patient data into the tool.

 Creative Commons License